bpmn-io/bpmn.io/src/blog/2023/011-form-js-1.6.md

   </p>
 </div>

 The best part is that you still get all the features you expect from simple elements in your dynamic list repetitions.
 You may now use the `this` variable within FEEL expressions to refer to the local 'scope' of a dynamic list's rendered element.

-As a small heads-up, we plan to change how these scopes work, so keep this in mind.
+This allows you to do things like templating, conditional hiding and so on.

 <div class="figure full-size">
   <img src="{{ assets }}/attachments/blog/2023/011-dynamic-list-simple-scope.gif">